 \subsection{Preconditioning and loss weighting}

 Figure~\ref{fig:experiment_a} shows the results of the preconditioning experiment.
 The speech enhancement performance is reported in terms of ${\dpesq}$, ${\destoi}$ and ${\dsnr}$ as a function of the number of sampling steps ${n_{\mathrm{steps}}}$.
 The dashed line corresponds to the SGMSE+M baseline from~\cite{lemercier2023analysing} and uses the preconditioning shown in Eq.~\eqref{eq:sgmse_precond}.
-It can be seen that setting the ${c_{\mathrm{noise}}}$ parameter from ${\log t}$ to ${\frac{1}{4} \log \sigmahat(t)}$ as suggested in EDM has a slight detrimental effect on performance, except on the MultiCorpus dataset for ${n_{\mathrm{steps}} \inlineleq 8}$ where the performance is higher.
+It can be seen that setting the ${c_{\mathrm{noise}}}$ parameter from ${\log t}$ to ${\frac{1}{4} \log \sigmahat(t)}$ as suggested in EDM has a detrimental effect on performance.
 Similarly, setting ${c_{\mathrm{shift}}}$ to zero has a slight detrimental effect on performance.
-Subsequently setting ${c_{\mathrm{in}}}$ and ${c_{\mathrm{skip}}}$ to the values suggested in EDM also reduces performance.
-However, once ${c_{\mathrm{out}}}$ and ${w(t)}$ are set to the values suggested in EDM such that the full EDM preconditioning is used, the performance is recovered and is superior to the baseline for all metrics on the MultiCorpus dataset, except in terms of ${\dsnr}$ at ${n_{\mathrm{steps}} \inlinegeq 32}$.
-For VBDMD, the performance is superior in terms of ${\dsnr}$ for all ${n_{\mathrm{steps}}}$ values, but remains inferior to the baseline in terms of ${\dpesq}$ and ${\destoi}$.
-Setting ${c_{\mathrm{out}}}$ to the value suggested in EDM without ${w(t)}$ led to training instabilities during our experiments, which is why results are not reported for this configuration.
+Subsequently setting ${c_{\mathrm{in}}}$, ${c_{\mathrm{skip}}}$ and ${c_{\mathrm{out}}}$ to the values suggested in EDM also reduces performance.
+However, once ${w(t)}$ is set to the value suggested in EDM such that the full EDM preconditioning is used, the performance is recovered and is substantially higher than the baseline for all metrics and all ${n_{\mathrm{steps}}}$ on the MultiCorpus dataset.
+For VBDMD, the performance is superior in terms of ${\dsnr}$ for all ${n_{\mathrm{steps}}}$, but remains slightly inferior to the baseline in terms of ${\dpesq}$ and ${\destoi}$ at large ${n_{\mathrm{steps}}}$.